rosenbjerg/RHttpServer.CSharp/README.md

 The .ecs file format is merely an extension used for html pages with ecs-tags. ecs-tags have the form <%TAG%>, so if i wanted a tag named 'foo' on my page, so that it could be replaced later, the tag would look like this: <%foo%>.

+You can also embed files containing page content, like a header, or a footer.
+An ecs tag for a file have the following format: <¤PATH¤>.
+The PATH should either be relative to the server executable, or the full path of the file.
+PATH example using relative path: <¤./public/header.html¤>.

 - The file extension is enforced by the default page renderer to avoid confusion with regular html files without tags.
 - The format is inspired by the ejs format, though you cannot embed JavaScript or C# for that matter, in the pages.
 This was chosen because i did NOT like the idea behind it.